minimaJake v1.1.0 release notes

 });

-Even the close button uses plain old HTML, thanks to a neat feature of dialogs:
+Even the close button uses plain old HTML, thanks to a neat feature of dialog

 <dialog id="eventDialog">